If you have felt a sharp pain or a dull ache in your teeth when you eat something cold like ice cream, then you may have a tooth sensitive to cold.

 And if you've got the opposite problem, you can read about why your teeth are sensitive to heat in our separate guide.

 Why are your teeth sensitive to cold?

-You might have teeth sensitive to cold for a multitude of reasons, all of which allow triggers to permeate the protective enamel layer of your teeth and irritate the sensitive areas beneath.
+You might have teeth sensitive to cold for many reasons, all of which allow triggers to permeate the protective enamel layer of your teeth and irritate the sensitive areas beneath.

-Triggers are things like hot or cold foods, such as ice cream or coffee, or acidic, sugary or intensely flavoured foods and drinks.
+Triggers are things like hot or cold foods, such as coffee or ice cream, or acidic, sugary, or intensely flavored foods and drinks.
 Teeth whitening treatments can also trigger teeth sensitivity because you are applying something acidic (peroxides) to your teeth.

 This study found that cold drinks were one of the most common triggers for sensitive teeth and that the first molars and premolars were most commonly affected.